ozgurcan0/gpt-api/README.md

 ---

-This repository has been created solely for educational and research purposes.
-It is not intended for any malicious or unauthorized use.
----

 ## 📞 Contact

 For issues or feature requests, please open an issue on GitHub.

 ---

+# !
+- This repository has been created solely for educational and research purposes.
+It is not intended for any malicious or unauthorized use.-
 *Happy scraping! 🚀*